(published by Life After Hate, 4/21/12)

 At the time both Dan and I were spending a lot of time with our boyfriends.
 One day Brian and I were at Brian’s apartment where he was cooking a nice dinner for us when we got a phone call from Dan’s workplace asking if we had seen him as he hadn’t been into work for a couple days.
 My heart sank.
 The one thing that had been going right at that time was his job, which he really liked.
 I realized we hadn’t heard from him in a couple days either.
 I hung up and tried calling and got an answering machine.
 Something told me that he hadn’t collected his messages.
 There was something about the machine that if there were a lot of messages you could tell by how long it took before it beeped to allow a new recording.
 I knew.
 At that moment I knew.
 I told Brian we had to go downtown to my apartment building right away.

-When we got there we raced up to the fourth floor to Dan’s apartment.
+When we got there we raced up to Dan’s apartment.
 There was something on the door handle that had clearly been there for a while, so we knew he hadn’t been in or out.
 We made a phone call and within a short time the apartment manager and police were there to open the door and check on him, but of course they found him unresponsive.
 It had been a couple days.
 One of the policemen asked if I wanted to see him and I said no, then broke down sobbing in Brian’s arms.
 It was one of the hardest moments of my life.

 Brian and I went to my apartment and started to call some friends.
 Soon an ambulance pulled into the parking lot.
 We stood at the window watching.
 When the front door opened and an EMT started to come out of the building in front of a stretcher a bird suddenly flew right up at my apartment window directly in front of us.
 Brian turned and fell to the couch and I turned to him.
 By the time we got back to the window the EMTs were closing the door of the ambulance.
 It was an incredibly powerful and symbolic moment that neither of us will ever forget.